Frequently

 country.

-assume that we will NOT meet their new-car standards.
+will NOT meet their new-car standards or their

 countries (most